DADADESIGN-Berlin/BasicFeature/README.md

 **Explanation:**
 The $-prefix signals a jQuery-object, that you can call jQuery-methods on.

-When creating DOM objects with jQuery, I find it more consistent to do it with singlequotes cause the html looks right from the start:
+Also, when creating DOM objects with jQuery, I find it more consistent to do it with singlequotes cause the html looks right from the start:

 ```javascript
 $div = $('<div class="box"></div>');